pieroproietti/penguins-eggs/sourceforge/files/ISOS/arch/README.md

 # USE

-**naked** can be usefull to start everything: just add that you want, **colibri** is more a tool to hack with eggs than a real customization and perhaps can be used to test calamares too.
-**fringuello** like colibri, with distrobox.
+**naked** can be usefull to start everything: just add that you want, **colibri** is more a tool to hack with eggs than a real customization and perhaps can be used to test calamares too, **fringuello** is like colibri, with distrobox.

-NOTE: While waiting to complete the wardrobe for arch, it is still possible to switch from the naked configuration to colibri by running the following commands:
+NOTE: it is still possible to "dress" a naked configuration as colibri by running the following commands:

 * ```eggs wardrobe get```
-* ```cd .wardrobe/costumes/colibri```
-* ```sudo ./arch-colibri.sh```
+* ```sudo eggs wardrobe wear colibri```

 # Installing eggs and producing an iso